carnegie/table_pypsa/README.md

 #
 ## Install a solver

-For Gurobi, follow [installation instructions](https://www.gurobi.com/documentation/10.0/quickstart_windows/cs_python_installation_opt.html) to install Gurobi.
+For using Gurobi, the installation is already included in the environment but you still need to [obtain and activate a license](https://www.gurobi.com/documentation/9.5/quickstart_windows/retrieving_and_setting_up_.html).
 Free licenses for academics are available.

-For other solvers, see the instructions in the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/installation.html).
+For other solvers, see the installation instructions in the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/installation.html).

 #
 ## Run PyPSA